PBHE607 - Epidemiology

 Course Code: PBHE607 Course ID: 2831 Credit Hours: 3 Level: Graduate

 This course provides a graduate level study of epidemiologic concepts and approaches to population problems in public health.
 It covers a wide spectrum of topics, to include outbreak investigation, test properties, and study design.
 The course will provide understanding of disease and disease transmission, rates and proportions associated with different forms of outbreak, and epidemiological risk management methods and measures.
+Students are required to utilize Epi info software to complete their assignments.
 (Prerequisite: PBHE550)

 |Registration Dates||Course Dates||Session||Weeks|